-It is recommended that all students in all grades participate in physical education for the maximum number of minutes per week that can possibly be worked into the school schedule.
-Special emphasis should be placed on promoting an active lifestyle in preschool through primary grades as health habits are established at a young age.
-Accommodations shall be made for students with disabilities, 504 plans, and other limitations.
-Schools shall provide a daily supervised recess period to elementary students.
-It is recommended that recess be held before lunch.
-Studies show improved student behavior on the playground, in the cafeteria and the classroom; and students waste less food and drink more milk when eating after recess.
-Students shall be provided opportunities for physical activity through a range of before- and after-school programs including intramurals, interscholastic athletics, and physical activity clubs.
-Because students should engage in a minimum of 60 minutes of physical activity a day, the physical education program shall actively engage families as partners in providing physical activity beyond the school day.
-Goals for r Other School-Based Activities Designed to Promote Student Wellness Parent Pa artnerships Schools shall support parents' efforts to provide a healthy diet and daily physical activity for their children.
-This support shall begin in elementary school and continue through middle and high school.
-Parents shall be provided information to help them incorporate healthy eating and physical activity into their student's lives.
-This information may be provided in the form of handouts, postings on the school/district website, information provided in school/district newsletters, presentations that focus on nutrition and healthy lifestyles and any other appropriate means available for reaching parents.
-It is reco Int School Activities and Environment - Healthy Eating mmended that food providers share information about the nutritional content of eals and/or individually sold foods with students, family and school staff.
-School meals shall be served in clean, safe and pleasant settings with adequate time provided for students to eat, at a minimum, in accordance with state and federal standards and guidelines.
-The National Association of State Boards of Education recommends that students have adequate time to eat, relax and socialize: at least 10 minutes after sitting down for breakfast and 20 minutes after sitting down for lunch.
-All food service personnel shall have adequate pre-service training and regularly participate in professional development activities that provide strategies for providing tasty, appealing and healthy school meals; nutrition education strategies including coordination of classroom and cafeteria activities; and effective promotional techniques to encourage healthy eating habits.
-Food providers shall involve families, students and other school personnel in choosing nutritious food and beverage selections for their local schools through surveys, committees, taste-testing and similar activities designed to provide input into the decision-making process.
-Food providers shall work with suppliers to obtain food and beverages that meet the nutrition requirements of school meals and nutrition standards for those sold individually.
-Food providers shall work closely with school instructional staff to reinforce nutrition instruction and foster an environment where students can learn about and practice healthy eating.
-Food providers shall take every measure to ensure that student access to food and beverages on school campuses meets federal, state and local laws and guidelines.
+It is recommended that food providers share information about the nutritional content of school meals and/or individually sold foods with students, family and school staff.

+- School meals shall be served in clean, safe and pleasant settings with adequate time provided for students to eat, at a minimum, in accordance with state and federal standards and guidelines.
+The National Association of State Boards of Education recommends that students have adequate time to eat, relax and socialize: at least 10 minutes after sitting down for breakfast and 20 minutes after sitting down for lunch. - All food service personnel shall have adequate pre-service training and regularly participate in professional development activities that provide strategies for providing tasty, appealing and healthy school meals; nutrition education strategies including coordination of classroom and cafeteria activities; and effective promotional techniques to encourage healthy eating habits. - Food providers shall involve families, students and other school personnel in choosing nutritious food and beverage selections for their local schools through surveys, committees, taste-testing and similar activities designed to provide input into the decision-making process. - Food providers shall work with suppliers to obtain food and beverages that meet the nutrition requirements of school meals and nutrition standards for those sold individually. - Food providers shall work closely with school instructional staff to reinforce nutrition instruction and foster an environment where students can learn about and practice healthy eating. - Food providers shall take every measure to ensure that student access to food and beverages on school campuses meets federal, state and local laws and guidelines.